HanadaLee/ngx_http_extra_variables_module/README.md

 ### \$ext
 the extension from \$uri.

-### \$resty_request_id
-unique request identifier composed of request timestamp, host name and random string.
-If the request header X-Resty-Request-Id is included, the value inherited from this request header.

 ### \$is_internal
 "1" if the current request is an "internal request", i.e., a request initiated from inside the current Nginx server instead of from the client side, or "0" otherwise.